bitwalker/libcluster/README.md

       # The function to use for disconnecting nodes.
 The node
       # name will be appended to the argument list.
 Optional
       disconnect: {:net_kernel, :disconnect, []},
+      # The function to use for listing nodes.
+      # This function must return a list of node names.
+Optional
+      list_nodes: {:erlang, :nodes, [:connected]},
       # A list of options for the supervisor child spec
       # of the selected strategy.
 Optional
       child_spec: [restart: :transient]